 This area of our work seeks to prevent infection in the human host.

-MVI has outlined two priority program areas of work through 2020, with the goal of declaring at least one product development candidate—a potential second-generation vaccine—targeting either parasite transmission or prevention of infection.
+MVI has outlined two priority areas of work for the next several years, with the goal of declaring at least one product development candidate—a potential second-generation vaccine.
 The prevention of malaria infection is the goal of MVI’s anti-infection vaccine (AIV) program.

 The AIV approach is supported by the concept that preventing malaria infection of the human host by immunization will provide direct clinical benefit to the person immunized, and if sufficiently high coverage levels are achieved, to the wider community, by reducing the transmission of the parasite to a level where it cannot be sustained.
 Every person completely protected against infection is one less individual capable of transmitting the parasite back to a mosquito.